Yoga has the perception of everyone being being young, gorgeous,skinny and fit and super bendy…..

 Do you have to wear lycra?
 Why does everyone wear it anyway?

-Lycra is super comfy ( yes- I’m guilty as charged!), that’s why a lot of yogis and yoginis wear it – but no you do not have to wear it.
+Lycra is super comfy ( yes- I’m guilty as charged!), that’s why a lot of yogis and yoginis wear it – but no – you do not have to wear it.
 Just wear something stretchy and comfortable.
 People wear all sorts of clothes to yoga – tracksuit bottoms, shorts, tee shirts, just avoid things like jeans that will restrict your movement.
-For active Yang classes, by avoiding cotton will you’ll feel more comfortable when building up all that heat!
+For active Yang classes, by avoiding cotton will you’ll feel more comfortable when building up all that heat and sweat!

 I’m really shy, everyone will be looking at me and I won’t know what I’m doing…….

-Please, please, please read my article on “The benefits of Yoga”.
+Please, please – if this is you….. also read my article on “The benefits of Yoga”.
 It’s an article on one aspect of my yoga journey.
 Trust me on this, you are not alone in feeling this way and while you’re shy – don’t let that get in the way of this, it’ll be ok.
-Come to a beginners workshop – nobody knows what they are doing there!
+Come to a beginners’ workshop – nobody knows what they are doing there!
 And that’s actually half the fun of it!
 Yoga does not have to be serious, it does not have to be perfect, we are all aware of the lovely instagram photos of super bendy people, it’s not about that.
 Come and have a laugh!
 Stop being such a perfectionist and quit being so hard on yourself!

 What about injuries – new and old?

-In saying that – if in doubt, talk to your doctor or physiotherapist – especially if you’re new to physical activity, or after a period of illness or injury.
+In saying that – if you’re not sure, talk to your doctor or physiotherapist – especially if you’re new to physical activity, or after a period of illness or injury.
 If in doubt pull back , it’s too late if you push through something you shouldn’t have and do more damage.
 You are the only one who actually know what’s going on inside, so listen to what your body is telling you.
 Your body is more important than any posture.
-If there’s something that you’re unsure of, or need to let me know about – come a few minutes early, before class and modifications can always be suggested during class to suit you.
+If there’s something that you’re wary of, or need to let me know about – come a few minutes early, before class and modifications can always be suggested during class to suit you.